-Goodwill Fort Worth CEO Honored With National Award
+Goodwill North Central Texas CEO Honored With National Award

-FORT WORTH, TEXAS (June 27, 2017) – Goodwill Industries of Fort Worth, Inc. announced today that the organization’s president & CEO, David Cox, was honored by Goodwill Industries International (GII) for the development of Goodwill Works, an employment initiative targeting clients experiencing homelessness or impending homelessness.
+FORT WORTH, TEXAS (June 27, 2017) – Goodwill North Central Texas, Inc. announced today that the organization’s president & CEO, David Cox, was honored by Goodwill Industries International (GII) for the development of Goodwill Works, an employment initiative targeting clients experiencing homelessness or impending homelessness.

 Cox received the Robert E. and Charlotte Watkins Award for Mission Advancement, honoring a Goodwill leader (CEO, staff or volunteer) who has made an innovative contribution (service or process) to the advancement of the Goodwill mission at the nonprofit’s annual delegate Assembly in Louisville, Ky. on June 26.